brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 real-world patient care scenarios.
-Thrombectomy is expected to have a positive effect on the probability of functional independence in a new trial, but the clinical importance of this effect varies by stroke type, and the absolute probability of functional independence is still low, especially for large core stroke.
+Thrombectomy is expected to have a positive effect on the probability of functional independence in a new trial, but the clinical importance of this effect varies by stroke type, and the absolute probability of functional independence is still low – at best about a coin flip, and in the case of large strokes treated in an early time window, much worse than a coin flip.
 This information helps calibrate both patient and clinician expectations while supporting thrombectomy’s role across stroke types.